Skip Navigation LinksSt. Genevieve High School > chapter-2-GENERAL INFORMATION > section-2-14-Dress/Uniform Code

 HATS/BANDANAS

-Hats, hair nets, bandannas, beanies and the like may never be worn in the school building.
+Hats, hair nets, bandannas, beanies may not be worn in the building.
 Students may not wear hoods in the building during the school hours.

 Uniform Hats (2).jpg